mora-hugo/mora-hugo/README.md

 <img src="https://user-images.githubusercontent.com/100521440/216897498-31acc7e6-0808-41c5-b060-ddf79658103f.png"  width="300" height="200"/>
 <img src="https://user-images.githubusercontent.com/100521440/216897385-1b79a6d5-d33d-402e-be76-110b82c6b6ae.png"  width="300" height="200"/>

-This game was made during a 7 days game jam where the theme was : **Infection**
+This game was made during a 7 days game jam where the theme was : **Infection**.

 Klems is a multiplayer game that allows to 4 players can fight each other with a weapon in an arena that becomes infected little by little.
 If you are infected, you become a zombie that can only attack in close combat.

 <img src="https://user-images.githubusercontent.com/100521440/216896241-0a6347de-8046-4d37-9c85-9dcb0af3828a.png"  width="300" height="200" />

 In this project, I was able to create mainly the weapon system or the session search system with private sessions (including passwords, filters, etc...)
-Currently, we use the null subsystem but it could use STEAM or epic game later
+Currently, we use the null subsystem but it could use STEAM or epic game later.

 [Link to the itch.io](https://zankanotachi.itch.io/klems)